dotshell-org/cafeteria-manager/README.md

 # Cafeteria Manager

-A modern cafeteria management software, compatible with Glome.
+A modern cafeteria management software, compatible with Ico.
 Built with Electron, React, TypeScript, and Vite.

 ## ✨ Features